| Site Type: Long Term/National Priorities List (NPL) |

 Disposal Area North West of Building W-3, W-4, and T-1.
 A No Further Action ROD was signed for these areas on September 30, 1998.

 A remedy was selected in 1993 to address PCB contamination at Buildings 316 and 38.
 Removal of contamination throughout the site began in 1995 and has reduced contaminant levels in soils.
 A remedy was selected in 1997 to address the landfill closure at the Allen Harbor Landfill.
 Cap construction was completed in 1999.
 A remedy was selected in 1999 to impose land use restrictions and to monitor groundwater contamination at Calf Pasture Point Solvent Disposal Area.
 Six sites were closed out with No Further Action RODs.
 Groundwater monitoring started at both the Landfill and the Calf Pasture Point Area in 2001.
+A remedy was selected in 2014 to remove contamination in soil and groundwater and to impose land use restrictions and monitor groundwater contaminat levels at the Creosote Dip Tank/fire fighting training area .
 In the meantime, the Navy has performed preliminary investigations and has determined that there are no immediate threats to human health or the environment while additional site studies are taking place.

 Current Site Status